Dark energy constraints in light of theoretical priors: Introduction

 In the simplest dark energy models, where the role of dark energy is played by a cosmological constant $\Lambda$ or by a canonical scalar field as in quintesssence \cite{Ratra:1987rm,Wetterich:1987fm,Frieman:1995pm,Coble:1996te,Caldwell:1997ii}, the two metric potentials $\Phi$ and $\Psi$ are equal in our regime of interest (namely the late universe, when only dark matter and dark energy contribute appreciably to the evolution of perturbations).
 However, in more general models of dark energy, for instance ones that involve a scalar field with a nontrivial coupling to gravity (as can readily be found within the Horndeski class of scalar-tensor theories \cite{Horndeski:1974wa,Charmousis:2011bf,Deffayet:2011gz,Kobayashi:2011nu}), they can evolve differently.
 At a phenomenological level, this can be captured by modifying two versions of the Poisson equation:

 where G is Newton's constant, and $\Delta$ is the density contrast in the comoving gauge.
 The form of these Poisson equations is motivated by the fact that the gravitational potentials appearing in the left hand sides of \cref{Poisson_mu} and \cref{Poisson_Sigma} are the same potentials that appear in the geodesic equations for nonrelativistic and relativistic matter respectively.
 This means that the evolution of $\Phi$ can be probed by gravitational clustering, while that of $\Phi + \Psi$ can be probed by gravitational lensing.
-Any deviation of $\mu(a)$ or $\Sigma(a)$ from unity at any redshift indicates that dark energy affects structure formation directly through the evolution of metric perturbations, over and above the indirect effect from a background expansion history potentially different from one given by a cosmological constant.
-We note that in principle, $\mu$ and $\Sigma$ can also depend on the scale $k$.
-However, they are indeed scale-independent when derived from the underlying theoretical models that we describe below.
-Thus, we will not consider scale-dependence of $\mu$ and $\Sigma$ for simplicity and for easier comparison of constraints on them from the phenomenological and theory-informed approaches.
+A deviation of $\mu(a, k)$ or $\Sigma(a, k)$ from unity at any redshift \togglered{or scale} indicates that dark energy affects structure formation directly through the evolution of metric perturbations, over and above the indirect effect from a background expansion history potentially different from one given by a cosmological constant.

 A commonly used theory-informed approach to parametrising dark energy dynamics is the so-called Effective Field Theory of Dark Energy (EFTDE) \cite{Gubitosi:2012hu, Bloomfield:2012ff}.
 This approach identifies the degree of freedom (the Goldstone boson) associated with the breaking of time translation invariance -- a breaking that naturally happens in cosmology -- and systematically constructs the possible interactions of this degree of freedom compatible with the (residual) symmetries of FLRW backgrounds.
 Note closely related approaches, where diffeomorphism invariance is imposed from the start and general interactions consistent with an FLRW background are constructed for general field content (e.g. a scalar, vector or tensor) \cite{Lagos:2016wyv,Lagos:2017hdr}.
 When restricting to theories with an effective additional scalar degree of freedom (effectively the Goldstone boson identified above) and up to second order derivatives in the equations of motion (as we will do in this paper), the resulting descriptions of linear cosmological perturbations are equivalent to working with the Horndeski class of scalar-tensor gravity models linearised on a cosmological background \cite{Kobayashi:2011nu,Bellini:2014fua}.